TechDailyNotes/study-notes-ai/hardware/quantization/papers/Q8BERT- Quantized 8Bit BERT.md

    1. Test the quantized BERT model on the GLUE benchmark and the SQuAD dataset.
    2. Maintain 99% of the model's original accuracy across multiple NLP tasks.
 3. Implementation
    1. Quantize all the Embedding and FC layers to Int8.
+(GEMM operations)
    2. Keep Softmax layers, Layer Normalization layers, and GELU layers in FP32.
 4. Evaluation
    1. Dataset